STBRR/STBRR/README.md

 ---

 _Just some pentester, developer kinda guy.
 I like to make and break things.
 Sometimes i write code and mess around with video games.
-I also hold the OSCP certification so i guess that's both a subtle flex and means i kinda know what i'm on about, right?_
+I also hold the OSCP & PNPT certifications so i guess that's both a subtle/weird flex and means i kinda know what i'm on about, right?_

 ---
-- ✨ I'm currently working on: _Completing 'Practical Network Penetration Tester'(PNTP) Certification by TCM Security_
+- ✨ I'm currently working on: _I have no idea, at the moment._
 - 📖 I'm currently learning: _Go(lang), C_
 - 📫 How to reach me: _LIAM#9934 on Discord_
 - 😄 What I enjoy: _Hacking, CTFs, Programming, Video Games_